 Glutamine helps maintain the barrier between the inside of your intestine and the rest of your body, protecting against a leaky gut.
 This prevents harmful bacteria and toxins from getting into the rest of your body.

-Glutamine is also important for the growth and maintenance of the cells in the intestine.
+This amino acid is also essential for the growth and maintenance of the cells in the intestine.
 This means that it benefits your overall immune health by supporting intestinal cells.